-The International Accounting Standards Board (Board) today has published for public comment a Discussion Paper on how companies issuing financial instruments should classify them in their financial statements.
+On 28 June 2018 the International Accounting Standards Board (Board) published for public comment a Discussion Paper on how companies issuing financial instruments should classify them in their financial statements.

 IAS 32 Financial Instruments: Presentation currently sets out how a company that issues financial instruments should distinguish financial liabilities from equity instruments.
 That distinction is important because the classification of the instruments affects how a company’s financial position and performance are depicted.

 IAS 32 works well for most financial instruments.
 However, continuing financial innovation means that some companies find it challenging to classify some complex financial instruments that combine some features of both debt—liabilities—and ordinary shares—equity instruments.

 Challenges in classifying these instruments can result in diverse accounting in practice, which in turn makes it difficult for investors to assess and compare companies’ financial position and performance.
 In addition, investors have been calling for better information, particularly about equity instruments.